stephenlb/webrtc-sdk/README.md

 that have yet to be discovered.

+### What is a WebRTC Session?

+A WebRTC `Session` is a reference to a call instance between two connected parties.
+The idea is the session is active as long as the two parties are connected.
+Once one party member disconnects or leaves, the session will be terminated.
+You have access to several helper methods for `session.connected()` and `session.ended()` events.

 TODOs
     - supported devices list ios android chrom operaff
     - live demo ready to try